roshakorost/Phial/README.md

 **Phial is an Android library that captures your bug data directly to Jira or other services.** When a bug is found, Phial allows the Tester to export logs, screenshot, system, build and many more data from a device to a JIRA bug report.

-Automated bug capture on demand increases the amount of time Developers can spend building new features by ensuring they have all the relevant data needed to reproduce a bug the first time.
+Automated bug capture on demand increases the amount of time Developers can spend building new features by ensuring they have all the relevant data needed to reproduce a bug.
 This also reduces the time QA spends documenting bugs.

 **Feature summary**
 - Phial captures all necessary information about the bug: build version, commit, extended device information, screenshot, logs.
-- Developers can easily extend Phial to add additional data types, so you may include your SQLite database or SharedPreferences as well.
+- Developers can easily extend Phial to add additional data types, so you can include your SQLite database or SharedPreferences as well.
 - Provides debug view to monitor your app state.
-- Creating own debug views, that will be in debug app is simple with Phial.
+- Ability to create your own debug views, that will be in debug app.
 - Easy export of bug Data to Jira and other options. *The more recent the snapshot the more valuable the data is.*